BXS-Archipelago/far-east-cc-ms4/README.md

 - Frequently Asked Questions
 - A resource to submit queries
 - A Subscription for regular updates and offers
-- The ability to update
+- The ability to update their purchase choices
 - A Product rating system
 - A list of reviews from other customers on each product.
 - Real-time confirmation of actions such as "Added to Cart", "Item Deleted", etc
-- On non-store pages, a Call-To-Action link as an eye-catching animated button.
 - The ability access products by pre-selected category (Exterior, Interior, Accessory products, etc)
 - The ability to select or filter products by price.
 - A convenient Search utility.